storj/storj/docs/design/satellite-svc-separation.md

 The garbage collector (GC) observer uses the segments from the metainfo loop to create bloom filters for each storge node.
 The bloom filters contain all the pieceIDs that the storage node should have.
 The bloom filters are stored in-memory then sent to the appropriate storage node.
 Keeping the bloom filters in-memory is ok for the time being since we don't plan to run more than a single replica of the metainfo loop service.
 The GC observer currently runs on 5 day interval for the release default setting.

-The tally observer uses the segments from the metainfo loop to sum the total data stored on storage nodes and in buckets then saves these values in the tables `storagenode_storage_tally` and `bucket_storage_tally` in the Satellite.DB database.
+The tally observer uses the segments from the metainfo loop to sum the total data stored on storage nodes and in buckets then saves these values in the tables `storagenode_storage_tally` and `bucket_storage_tally` in the satellite.DB database.

 The following diagram outlines the metainfo loop with the 4 observer: